dotnet/aspire-devcontainer-nightly/README.md

 > NOTE: This repository is configured to use the latest daily builds of .NET Aspire.
 Use the https://github.com/dotnet/aspire-devcontainer repository as a template for the latest _released_ bits.
 If you are a member of the .NET Aspire team you can create a codespace directly from this repository to speed up the spin-up time for a Devcontainer for testing purposes.
 The `devcontainer.json` includes additional features which are more common for internal team testing scenarios.

-# Contributing
+# Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.

+For more information, see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).